 Muir Valley Nature Preserve

-The other massive area of privately-owned climbing land is the Muir Valley Nature Preserve, owned by Rick and Liz Weber.
+The other massive area of privately-owned climbing land is the Muir Valley Nature Preserve.
+Muir was owned and opened by Rick and Liz Weber.
+The Weber’s donated the land to the “Friends of Muir Valley” non-profit.
 With more than 20 separate climbing areas, the Webers have created an incredible haven for climbers to visit, free of charge.
 Please consider leaving a donation when you visit.
 Explore here to learn more.

 Red River Gorge Rock Climbs (2nd edition) by Ray Ellington serves as the primary guidebook for the Red.